Albert Brooks: Defending My Life

 Albert Brooks: Defending My Life is a 2023 American documentary film directed by Rob Reiner.
 It is a tribute to the American actor, comedian, film director, and screenwriter Albert Brooks.
-In addition to directing the film, Reiner also interviews Brooks, revealing the two have been best friends since meeting at Beverly Hills High School.
-Much of the documentary is a conversation between Brooks and Reiner, who have been friends for nearly 60 years.
+In addition to directing the film, Reiner also interviews Brooks, revealing the two had been best friends since meeting at Beverly Hills High School.
+Much of the documentary is a conversation between Brooks and Reiner, who had been friends for nearly 60 years.
 The film follows the life of Brooks from his early childhood in a showbiz family through his years in the industry.

+The documentary aired on HBO on November 11, 2023.
+It has since become available for streaming on HBO Max.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 74 out of 100, based on 7 critics, indicating "generally favorable" reviews.

 Matt Zoller Seitz of RogerEbert.com gave the film three and a half out of four stars and wrote, "This film will be a treat for anyone who loves any part of Brooks' career, or all of it.
 And its subject is so fascinating and open-hearted that one can imagine people who've never heard his name until now getting something out of it, too."